Gary Brecka's Ultimate Water Fast Featuring PerfectAmino

+/C O R R E C T I O N -- PerfectAmino/

+In the news release issued 13-Dec-2023 by PerfectAmino over PR Newswire, we are advised by the company that there are various changes throughout the release.
+The complete, corrected release follows:

 NEW YORK, Dec.
-13, 2023 /PRNewswire/ -- Gary Brecka is running his Ultimate Human Water Fast from December 19-21, featuring PerfectAmino Electrolytes to ensure proper cellular hydration and PerfectAmino to prevent muscle loss during the fast.
+14, 2023 /PRNewswire/ -- Gary Brecka is running his Ultimate Human Water Fast from December 19-21, featuring PerfectAmino to help prevent muscle loss during the fast.

 When we fast, our bodies go through a state called autophagy, where old cells are broken down and replaced, and other cells are repaired.